 Elixir String Artist - Sara Wheeler's luminous folk-pop beckons with an exotic allure that is both worldly and otherworldly.
 Her voice - a gossamer soprano with a Celtic-sounding lilt - fuses the classical with the ethereal, yielding enticing melodies that glide over her rich acoustic guitar voicings, and on ballads, elegant piano figures.

-For her upcoming album Backroads, Sara reconnected with well known producer Toby May, from Geneva Switzerland.
+For her latest album Backroads, Sara reconnected with well known producer Toby May, from Geneva Switzerland.

-Sara recently traveled to Montreal to attend the Folk Alliance International Conference where she introduced advanced copies of her latest Album to Radio and Booking Agents around the world.
-They are in the process of setting up CD release shows in Europe and also Australia for fall 2019 and winter 2020.
-The Official Album Release Date is June 8th 2019.
-The Album Release show and Party/celebration will be held at the Hard Rock Cafe in Boston Massachusetts on Saturday June 8th.
+Sara traveled to Montreal to attend the Folk Alliance International Conference where she introduced advanced copies of her latest Album to Radio and Booking Agents around the world.
+Sara's latest Album was release on June 8th 2019.
+The album release show and party/celebration was held at the Hard Rock Cafe in Boston, Massachusetts.

 Wheeler grew up in Michigan, exposed to the melodic sounds of Cole Porter, George Gershwin, and the big band swing records her parents spun at home.
 Her musical life began in Michigan at age ten with the trumpet, before segueing to piano and guitar.
 Although she writes on guitar or piano, Wheeler claims it's her formative trumpet training that still influences her approach to crafting melodies.